ErrorTzy/writings/papers/WSIdea.md

 2. Is Hieronymi still presupposing some sort of voluntary control of belief (by examine and investigation)?
 3. Why answerability gives rise to responsibility?
 4. Is the claim about truth-tracking separable from the claim that we can still be responsible?

+The epistemic agency presupposed here is not what involuntarists is attacking on.
+The relevant sense of epistemic agency here means any kind of control over our beliefs, including the indirect control, like examing the evidence, investigating new evidence, etc..
+Involuntarists like Hieronymi 2008 also agrees that we have such kind of epistemic agency.
+Therefore, it is rather uncontroversial that, we do have epistemic agency and are able to choose between theories voluntarily in the relevant sense.

+Question: can there be a creature who has no agency for belief in any sense, but can still have beliefs and ?

+What would undermine my principle of sanity, i.e. we cannot genuinely believe that we have no rational agency, and therefore epistemic norm are not always truth-tracking?

+The possiblity

+According to Hieronymi, for $x$ to believe that $P$ means that $x$ is answerable to the question that "Is $P$ true?".
+And to be answerable to any question at all, one must be able to use language.
+But language presuppose intentionality: a dinasour who accidentally uses its claws to draw the shape of the symbol "water" in Jurassic age is not an evidence that the dinasour is using language.
+And it is uncontroversial to say that, to intentionality do something requires agency.
+Therefore, according to Hieronymi, it seems it is impossible for creatures to have belief states if this creature does not have any sort of agency at all.

+But maybe this is too intelletualist.
+Let's say it is possible that we can invent a philosophy machine that can be said to have belief states, and are able to revise beliefs based on investigations, etc. is completely pre-programmed, and has no agency.
+Then it seems that this machine
 ## On Charity

 Calling it rational doesn't make it automatically rational.